SS25-Internet-Technology/Hotel_Project/README.md

 1. As an admin, I want to view so that I can explore and manage room categories, including single, double, smoking, and non-smoking rooms.
 2. As an admin, I want to set and adjust seasonal prices for different room categories so that the pricing reflects high and low demand periods.
 3. As an admin, I want to view, edit, and delete reservations so that I can ensure accuracy and address any booking issues.
-4. As an admin, I want to manage additional services such as PayTV and minibar so that I can add, edit, or remove service options available to guests.
-5. As an admin, I want to determine the available rooms per category for a specific date or period so that I can provide accurate availability information to potential guests.
+4. As an admin, I want to determine the available rooms per category for a specific date or period so that I can provide accurate availability information to potential guests.
-6. As an admin, I want to log in so that I can authenticate myself and access the admin functionalities securely.

 ### Use Case
 ![UserCase drawio](https://github.com/user-attachments/assets/2342a8c6-fa59-468a-adc3-2c4526bef433)